tangrams/carousel/README.md

 # carousel

-This repo is loaded in the iFrame in the Tangram project page header.
+This repo is loaded into the iFrame on the [Tangram](http://github.com/tangrams/tangram) project page header.